Clean Energy Hour

 Cannes Future Lions

-A navigation system that notifies drivers of charging station and time where they can use the renewable energy instead of fossil fuel.
+A Volvo navigation system that notifies drivers of charging stations and the time when they can use the renewable energy instead of fossil fuel.

 Navigation to Clean Energy Station